Hand Dermatitis Treatment

 - Do not pick the loose dry skin on your hands.
 Those loose ends are best clipped off with a small nail clipper or scissors.
 Each time the skin is picked or peeled away the healing process starts all over.

-- If dry skin does not respond to self-care measures, discussing other treatments with your doctor is always an option.
+- If dry skin does not respond to self-care measures, discussing other treatments in Portland with your doctor is always an option.